What influences employer-based health insurance costs?

 How your state affects health insurance costs

-Where you live and your state of residence can make a difference in what you pay for individual insurance and an ACA plan, too.
+Where you live and your state of residence can also affect what you pay for individual insurance and an ACA plan.

-Darr adds that states also run their own health insurance exchanges and can make their own decisions about insurance matters, including when to make special open enrollment periods available.
+Darr adds that states also run their own health insurance exchanges and can make decisions about insurance matters, including when to make special open enrollment periods available.

 Health insurance finder tool